gauravjha610/expense-tracker-react/README.md

 # Expense Tracker App

-A responsive Expense Tracker web application built using React.
+A responsive Expense Tracker web application built using Mern Stack.
 Users can add income and expense transactions, track their balance, manage transaction history, and store data using local storage.

 ---